contactandyc/another-c-library/2_timing.md

 The -O3 optimization (full optimization) was turned on in gcc.
 It is good to actually compare time with optimizations turned on because sometimes the fastest code is slower once optimizations are turned on.

-# Splitting up your code into multiple files
+# Splitting up code into multiple files

 This section's code is found in <i>illustrations/2_timing/5_timer</i>